zivkesten/TrashDump/README.md

 ---

 ## Overview
-TrashDump is an sample Android application designed to ### Solving the Effective Janitor Problem with Android, with only JAVA
+TrashDump is an sample Android application designed to Solve the Effective Janitor Problem with Android, with only JAVA

 ## 📚 Documentation